derhauck/kapigen/doc/pipelines/generic.md

 ```

 ### Description:
-The pipeline will run php tests.
+The pipeline will run the shell commands specified in the scripts section.
 In order to execute those it will run the jobs inside the specified image.
 Either by using `imageName` or the `docker` configuration.
 If both are set the `docker` config takes precedence.
-* `imageName: [optional]` The image name to use for running the tests.
+* `imageName: [optional | default: 'alpine:3.18']` The image name to use for running the tests.

 * `variables: [optional]` Additional variables to set for the pipeline.
 * `changes: [optional | default: '.']` The changes to watch for in the pipeline